Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

-Browser Wallet
+Testnet Browser Wallet

-Install the Chipcoin Browser Wallet on Chrome or Firefox.
+Install the Chipcoin Testnet Browser Wallet.

 Network